-Design Models are normally presented as a vertical sequence whereas the presentation of the service blueprint is normally presented horizontally so where does the blueprint cross?
+Design Models are normally presented as a vertical sequence whereas the presentation of the service blueprint is normally presented horizontally so where does the blueprint cross the design model?
 In a simple blueprint that covers just the progression of the customer, and parallel activities that occur as the customer passes through the process, the blueprint can almost be considered as a production process.
 This being the case, much of the production process design techniques can be applied to improve the blueprint.
 After all, it was the linking of product and process design in manufactured products in Japan was one of the keys to improving quality and lowering costs that first enabled them to win world markets.
-The improvement in aspects of quality has already been described in the work of Meyer M. H. & De Tore A. (2001).
+The improvement in aspects of quality has already been described in the work of Meyer M. H. & De Tore A. [2001] and De Brentani [1991].
 This can be taken further to apply more of the tools of TQM to further enhance the quality of the process such as benchmarking, production planning techniques and process layout etc.

-So it is clear from this that a service blueprint is really a demonstration of service process design and this fixes its position firmly in the total design process from the detail stage through to implementation and subsequent product and process improvement (fig.2).
+So it is clear from this that a service blueprint is really a demonstration of service process design and this fixes its position firmly in the total design process from the detail stage through to implementation and subsequent product and process improvement (although the iterative nature of design may mean that it is considered earlier in the process).

 Blueprints should always be presented with a base of time and this is essential for determining the parallel stages, the concurrencies, the total time and therefore, cost.
-The production tools that can be applied in this new context will include: Value Analysis, TQM, and Line of Balance, queuing techniques.
-It will be shown that JIT can be applied more easily, with greater effect and better results in the service sector than in manufacturing.
+The production tools that can be applied in this new context will include Value Analysis, TQM, and Line of Balance, queuing techniques and JIT.